wp-plugins/wp-slimstat-shortcodes/readme.txt

 6. Show your appreciation!
 Tell your friends you are using WP SlimStat Shortcodes, write an article about it!

 == Changelog ==

+= 1.1 =
+* Bug fixing
+* Added a new shortcode to return the number of hits from human visitors

 = 1.0 =
 * Initial release